IDE4edu/MVLE-Content/README.md

-MVLE-Support
+MVLE-Content
 ====

-Support files for the light weight (Mini) version of the Virtual Learning Environment.
+Content files for the light weight (Mini) version of the Virtual Learning Environment.

+Contains a sample multiple choice question file.

-Currently includes some reference files from the original VLE, and a sample multiple choice question file.
+Also, currently includes some reference files from the original VLE for the purpose of development.